 Granny was correct.
 It’s never polite to call anyone stupid, and people will speak ill of you.
 The damage could be irreversible.

 Take your tip from Granny.
-Have a slice of sponge cake.
+Have a slice of her famous sponge cake.
 It’s excellent brain food.

 Nothing stupid about it.